yannicklevederpvtl/tdmc-lab-installation/templates/instructions.md

 Remaining tasks
 -----------

-Follow the official doccumentation to create organizations and provision data services
+Follow the official doccumentation to create organizations and to provision data services

 ### Uninstall